 POWERSCHOOL - PowerSchool, our web-based student management information system, allows parents and students to have on-line access to their child's academic progress.
 Upon entry into the school, students and parents receive a user name and password.
 If you have forgotten your password, please contact your child's guidance counselor.
-Access to Power school is available from 6:00 pm to 10:00 pm.
+Access to PowerSchool is available from 6:00 pm to 10:00 pm.

 POWERSCHOOL PARENT/STUDENT PORTAL- The PowerSchool Parent/Student Portal is a feature of PowerSchool that provides parents/guardians immediate access to grades, attendance records, and demographic information.
-In order to access, the PowerSchool Parent/Student Portal, simply go to https://ps001.bergen.org/public/.
+Click here to access the PowerSchool Parent/Student Portal.

-If you would like more information on Power School, you may do so by going to http://www.youtube.com/watch?v=Yk9UBBJ4BP8.
+If you would like more information on PowerSchool, you may do so by watching this video.

-REPORT CARDS - Due to the ability of parents to access all grades and assignments in real time, combined with our obligation to be environmentally responsible, report cards will no longer be mailed.
-Report cards will be available on-line through Power School (4) times each school year.
+REPORT CARDS - Report cards will be available on-line through PowerSchool (4) times each school year.
 Check the ATHS school calendar for marking period end dates or contact your child's guidance counselor.